10Kft/10kft-api/sections/zapier-integration.md

 ## More details about the 10,000ft API

 Zapier is a convenient and powerful way to consume the 10,000ft API.
-The triggers, actions and searches allow you to access commonly used API functionality without having to develop custom API integrations or write software code.
-For more details, ee [10,000ft API documentation](../README.md).
+The triggers, actions and searches listed above allow you to access commonly used API functionality without having to develop custom API integrations or write software code.

+The 10,000ft API provides access to a number of advancaed features that are not currently supported with our Zapier triggers and actions.
+See [10,000ft API documentation](../README.md) for more details and email us questions to support@10000ft.com.